About the competition

 The cost of entry to the competition is a non-refundable fee of £95.

 If you withdraw from the competition before 12th September 2014 your school will be refunded their entry fee if they can no longer participate.

 Please see the competition terms and conditions [pdf] for more information about entry fees and deposits.

 Online applications for the 2014/15 competition will be open from 28th April 2014 until 12th June 2014.
 Schools will be notified of their place (or reserve place) and sent their guides and cases at beginning of July 2014.

 Barristers or advocates will be allocated to schools (where possible) around September and October 2014.
 Schools will attend a Crown Court to compete in a regional heat in November 2014.
-The 16 winners of the regional heats will participate in the national final in March 2015.
+The 16 winners of the regional heats will participate in the national final at Edinburgh in March 2015.

 The competition relies very heavily on the work and assistance of judges, barristers, advocates and court staff.
 Not only do they open their courts for the mock trials but also voluntarily contribute their time to help organise heats and assist schools with their preparations.

 If you are would be interested in volunteering on the scheme please email us for more details about getting involved in your local competition.